"The Practical Attitude of a Situated Self"

 "Re-Politicising Standpoint Epistemology"

-This paper offers a critical comment on Emily Tilton and Briana Toole’s strategy of excluding deference norms from the practical application of standpoint epistemology.
-Their strategy emphasises that standpoint epistemology should call for inclusion, instead of deference.
-I argue that their strategy lacks efficacy because the norm they demand, according to which the socially dominant should give special weight to the testimony of the marginalised when the testimony is on a topic relevant to the marginalisation, leads to the same harmful effects as deference norms - that is, a reinforcement of the unjust status quo.
-The lack of efficacy is caused by their strategy’s shared anti-political feature with deference norms, a feature which implicitly commits to the essentialist view of epistemic standpoints.
-I further argue that standpoint epistemology must be (re)politicised, meaning that it must not just call for inclusion but for an understanding across social groups that can break free from the institutional norms which have systematically marginalised certain groups in the first place.
-The achievement of such an understanding cannot be guaranteed by theoretical guidance alone.
-It requires a collective acknowledgement by all the involved participants that the injustice against the most marginalised is an injustice to all.
-I hope this piece of writing can serve as a reminder that standpoint epistemology has always been - and should continue to be - a contributor to political projects aimed at eliminating inequalities between social groups and addressing the injustices inherent in how these groups have been divided.
+This paper makes a critical comment on Emily Tilton and Briana Toole’s suggestion that standpoint epistemology should be understood as calling for inclusion, instead of deference.
+I argue that their strategy lacks the practical efficacy they aim for because the normative guidance they provide, according to which the socially dominant should give special weight to the testimony of the marginalised when the testimony is on a topic relevant to the marginalisation, can lead to the same harmful effects as deference norms - that is, a reinforcement of the unjust status quo.
+The lack of efficacy is caused by their strategy’s shared anti-political feature with deference norms, a feature which implicitly commits to the essentialist view of epistemic standpoints and suffers from a self-referential type of trap.
+I further argue that standpoint epistemology must be (re)politicised, meaning that it must not only call for inclusion but, more importantly, for an understanding across social groups that can break free from the institutional norms that have systematically normalised certain social divisions in the first place.
+The way such an understanding is achieved cannot be guaranteed by any theoretical guidance alone.
+It requires a collective acknowledgement by all the involved participants that injustice against the most marginalised is injustice to all.
+I hope this piece of writing can serve as a reminder that standpoint epistemology has always been - and should continue to be - a contributor to political projects aimed at breaking down barriers between social groups and addressing the injustices inherent in how these groups have been divided.
 Standpoint epistemology is not merely about interpreting existing epistemic practices; it is about interrogating and transforming them.

 "Can a Revolution Fail?"